aranya-project/.github/CONTRIBUTING.md

 ## Style Guide And Coding Conventions

-We use `rustfmt` to automatically format code: https://github.com/rust-lang/rustfmt
+We use nightly `rustfmt` to automatically format code: https://github.com/rust-lang/rustfmt

 Run this command to format code before pushing code to a development branch: